 What does the CBAM mean for business?

 CBAM introduces new compliance requirements and financial obligations for importers of covered goods.
 The transitional phase focuses on emissions reporting, while the operational phase will require the purchase and surrender of CBAM certificates.
-Companies should prepare for retrospective financial obligations for 2026 imports, with payments due in 2027.
+Companies must prepare for retrospective financial obligations for 2026 imports, with payments due in 2027.

 Immediate actions for your business